ibm-cloud-docs/openwhisk/pkg_tone_analyzer.md

 ```
 {: pre}

-All actions require a version parameter in the format YYYY-MM-DD.
+All actions require a version parameter in the format `YYYY-MM-DD`.
 When the API is changed in a backwards-incompatible way, a new version date is released.
 See more details in the [API reference](https://cloud.ibm.com/apidocs/tone-analyzer#versioning){: external}.

 This package's functions use the current version of Tone Analyzer, 2017-09-21.
 Try out the `tone` action.